Parliamentary.ai

 Overview

-This bill aims to modernize and simplify the legislation governing co-operative and community benefit societies in the UK.
-It streamlines existing laws, making them clearer and easier to understand for the societies and their members, and bringing them in line with modern practices and technology.
+This bill aims to modernize and simplify the legal framework governing co-operative and community benefit societies in the UK.
+It updates and streamlines existing legislation, making it easier for these organizations to operate and grow.

 Description